Recap from Last Season:

 Season 9: The Future is Yours

 It was all a troll by Epic.
 On day one of the new season, Tilted has been rebuilt as Neo Tilted, and Retail is now Mega Mall.
 I have many questions revolving around the passage of time and poor Jonesy and Peely in the bunker, but I know it’s a fool’s errand to try and parse the lore at this point.
 I’ll just reiterate my point from the last Fortnite article that it used to feel like the seasons were linked in lore and causality back in seasons 4, 5 and 6, but when we hit the wintry Christmas season (7) everything went off the rails.
-Now, it’s definitely a continuation of the last couple seasons where anything goes and it’s all about goofy mashups and the rule of cool over making sense.
+Now, it’s definitely a continuation of the last couple seasons where anything goes and it’s all about goofy mashups and the rule of cool over making sense, if you like this game as much as i do you will also be interested in the best fortnite weapon guide you can find online.

 The Battle Pass has a smorgasbord of new outfits, including a couple cool ones that unlock right from the start.
 Rox and Sentinel start the pass off, or, as I’m calling them, Brunette Samus and Gundam Suit Chicken.
 I also like that Rox levels up her gear as you gain experience and complete challenges, because I’m not all about a 3rd-person game with a character running around in a schoolgirl outfit.
 Bunker Jonesy also unlocks if you opt for the +25 tier Battle Pass, which I thought was cool at first, but from behind he just looks like base-game Jonesy…hmm.